What is Economics

 - If the price of lumber doubled would the same amount of houses be built if there were 5 natural disasters?

 Did the answers the students originally gave change at all?
 Allow students to discuss why their answers changed.
 Explain to them that this type of reasoning is the type of reasoning used by economists.
 Next, print the vocabulary worksheet included with this Introduction to Economics Lesson Plan.
 Ask students to take home and complete the vocabulary worksheet.

-Lessons Plans Economics Introduction
+This post is part of the series: Lessons Plans Economics Introduction

 This series is aimed at introducing students to economics using hands on lesson plans and activities to ciltivate interest and understanding about the basic concept of economics.